-With more than 350 live sports events, and virtually all of them in high definition, BTN is the ultimate destination for Big Ten fans and alumni across the country.
+With nearly 1,000 sports events across all platforms in high definition, BTN is the ultimate destination for Big Ten fans and alumni across the country.
 The network is on the air 24 hours a day, 365 days a year.

 |Elizabeth Conlisk, VP/Communications & Tina Manzo, Manager Communications: email@example.com|